Frogs by State

 River Frog does not have a dorsal ridge which is a key identification characteristic.
 Its skin is also a lot more rough and wrinkly than another true frogs.

-Common Name: Pickeral Frog
+Common Name: Pickerel Frog

 Scientific Name: Rana palustris